gomorpheus/morpheus-docs/_build/html/_static/_sources/getting_started/advanced/configuring_multi_tenancy.adoc.rst.txt

 -  Master Tenant
 -  Sub Tenants

-During the initial setup of a {morpheus} Appliance, the Master Tenant is created.
+During the initial setup of a |morpheus| Appliance, the Master Tenant is created.
 All Tenants created in addition to this Master Tenant are sub-Tenants.
 There can only be one Master Tenant, and sub-Tenants cannot become the Master Tenant.
 The delineation between the Master Tenant and